 The Deuter Aircontact Lite 65+10 is a classic backpacking backpack.
-It has been around, in some form or another, for many years, and is one of the go-to packs that we recommend for people who are looking for an all around performer at a more reasonable entry price.
-It is made with tough materials, the foam and suspension provides ample comfort for 40 pounds, and there are plenty of storage areas to pack and find your gear.
+It has been around, in some form or another, for many years, and is one of the go-to packs that we recommend for people who are looking for an all-around performer at a more reasonable entry price.
+It is made with tough materials, the foam and suspension provide ample comfort for 40 pounds, and there are plenty of storage areas to pack and find your gear.

 Deuter uses their Vari-Quick back length adjustment to fit a huge range of torso sizes (15-21 inches) with a single pack, and the back panel now uses 3D Air Mesh, which helps with breathability for your summer trips.
 Finally, the top lid can be removed and transformed into a day pack, which is a nice touch.

 Backpackers.com Star Rating

 The Dueter ACT Lite 65+10 (now called the Deuter Aircontact Lite) is a solid, well-featured backpacking bag for beginners and experienced backpackers.
 It has tons of pockets and straps for easy-to-access storage, a comfortable and adjustability harness, and is made of thick materials to take a beating.

 The Most Customizable Backpacking Backpack